AlessioBianchi/Calculator/README.md

 # Calculator
-Simple calculator implementing the MCV pattern
+Simple calculator implementing the MVC pattern

 # Controller
 The Controller allows the Model and the View to communicate